StewardCONNECT Frequently Asked Questions

 Steward Health Care has introduced a new patient portal, StewardCONNECT.
 The first phase of the portal introduction was implemented at our Steward Medical Group outpatient practices.

-As of March 28, 2023, we are introducing a new StewardCONNECT for hospital patients at our Arizona hospitals.
-We have already introduced this new portal for Steward Medical Group outpatient practices and at Steward hospitals in Florida, Ohio, and Pennsylvania, Texas, Louisiana, and Arkansas.
-We look forward to introducing this one portal solution to our hospital patients in the rest of the country soon.
+As of April 18, 2023, we are introducing a new StewardCONNECT portal for hospital patients in Massachusetts.
+We have already introduced this new portal for Steward Medical Group outpatient practices and at Steward hospitals in Arizona, Florida, Ohio, Pennsylvania, Texas, Louisiana, and Arkansas.

 What is StewardCONNECT?